 The Omni Grove Park Inn is a member of Historic Hotels of America, an accreditation that encourages and recognizes hotels that foster architectural and historical integrity.

-5. Amazing Murals
+5. Photograph Amazing Murals

 One of Asheville’s best offerings is absolutely free.
 Street art—those gorgeous and often enormous painted murals—can be found all over town for your own self-guided tour.
 I was particularly drawn to the beautiful Dolly Parton wall.
 Other impressive ones to see include the life-like fox, chicken alley, and stay weird silo.

-6. Excellent Shopping and Strolling
+6. Enjoy Shopping and Strolling

 Asheville has several different parts of town, each offering excellent shopping options.
 In Historic Biltmore Village, the premier shopping district, you’ll find Chico’s, Monkee’s, Palm Village (A Lily Pulitzer signature store), and lululemon.
 Be sure not to miss the incredible Christmas decorations at The Olde World Christmas Shoppe.